peteroupc/peteroupc.github.io/colorgen.md

 In 1996, the HWB model, which seeks to be more intuitive than HSV or HSL, was published (Smith and Lyons 1996).
 An HWB color consists of three components in the following order:
 - _Hue_ is the same as in [HSV](#HSV).
-- _Whiteness_, the amount of white in the color, is 0 or greater and 1 or less.
+- _Whiteness_, the amount of white mixed to the color, is 0 or greater and 1 or less.
-- _Blackness_, the amount of black in the color, is 0 or greater and 1 or less.
+- _Blackness_, the amount of black mixed to the color, is 0 or greater and 1 or less.

 The conversions given below are independent of RGB color space, but should be done using [_linearized RGB_ colors](#Linearized_and_Companded_RGB).